|May – December|

 Our guided walking tour leads you through the myths and legends of Uisneach, the Sacred Centre of Ireland.
 Learn of the High Kings, Goddesses and Gods that once spent time on this special Hill.
 Take in the uninterrupted 360˚ views stretching over 250 acres.
 Ramble onto the High Kings’ residence, a conjoined ring fort – The Palace and our many historical monuments.
 Walk the landscape with your local, trained guide, learning the mythology and folklore of the Hill.

-A 2hr, gentle walk of approx. 3 km. it rains sometimes so don’t forget to dress for the occasion !
+Join us for a 2 hour walk of approx. 3 km.
+A good level of fitness required.It rains sometimes so don’t forget to dress for the occasion !

 Enjoy a bespoke guided tour on a day and time that suits you.
 Our private tours are customised according to personal preferences & requests.
 Also included is time for exploration, relaxation & rejuvenation.
 The tour concludes with an intimate Q&A session with your expert tour guide, in the comfort of our Visitors Centre.